pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 Can you think of the edge case where this logic may not work as expected?

-**Hint** What happens if someone has two aces as their hand?
+**Hint** What happens if someone has two aces in their hand?

 How would you solve it?

 ### Continue Game Play

-We would likely want each player to have a name, an amount of money to bet, a total amount of money and more.
+We would likely want each player to have a name, an amount of money to bet, a total amount of money, and more.
 We could keep making separate values for each one like `playerName`, `playerHand`, `playerBet`, `playerBankroll`, `playerNumOfWins`.
 But what becomes the problem with such a strategy?
-What happens if this is a game ends up going into production and is played by millions of people and we are expected to implement all the rules of Black Jack?
+What happens if this game ends up going into production and is played by millions of people, and we are expected to implement all the rules of Black Jack?
 What could we do to organize our code?

 ## Further Reading